Howden Edge and Horse Stone

 Data from openweathermap.org

 Don't be conned to make directly to Horse Stone, there are a number of very deep and wet groughs to cross.
 From Howden Edge continue along the ridge to SK158983.
 From here it is an easier approach to the rounded hill of Horse Stone.
 The rocks around this part of the Peak District are most interesting so take in the view from Bleaklow Stones around to Crow Stones Edge.
-To descend follow Horse Naze, the rocks on the west down to the valley; pathless but sheep tracks can be found.
-Make for Little Stannery Clough and then joining Stannery Clough to reach the Derwent track at the bottom.
+To descend follow Horse Naze downhill, keeping the rocks to your right.
+Follow the ridge down steeply and largely pathless but there are some sheep tracks.
+Aim for where Lower Stainery Clough meets the wood at the wall.
+Now walk around the wall to join Stainery Clough and then onto reach the Derwent track at the bottom of the clough.
 Follow the valley back down to Kings Tree.
 When walking up the valley the land closes in, moving to a wilder environment; the way back opens out giving a more expansive view down the Derwent Valley.
 (4.5kms.
 50m.
 1hrs.
 30min.)

 1st May 2019 Followed the route out as described here.
 There has been a fair amount of rain recently but the ridge was not seriously wet.
 Rather than cut down to Horse Stone, I followed the ridge the full length to Outer Edge and then onto Cut Gate.
 From here I descended to the valley bottom.
 An interesting variation of this walk.
 There are reasonable paths all along the ridge much improved with the conservation work of damming the groughs and installing hessian sacks along the path.
 Apart from around the honey-pot of Kings Tree I saw no other walkers which was surprising as this was a nice spring may Day.